 The COVID-19 pandemic has shifted the way we do everything—from the way we go to work, to the way we grocery shop or go out to eat.
 As the world adjusts into the new “normal,” it’s obvious that many things aren’t like they used to be.

-One of the biggest changes to happen over the last few months has been the way people are consuming digital media.
-And we know what marketers are thinking.
-What does that mean for us now?
+One of the biggest changes to happen since 2020 has been the way people are consuming digital media.
+We know what marketers are thinking—what does that mean for us now?

-With nowhere to go and nothing to do, people have turned to media as their form of entertainment and access to the world.
-Since March, we’ve seen a 29% increase in the amount of time people spend on social media.
+With nowhere to go and nothing to do, people turned to the media as their form of entertainment and access to the world.
+Since March 2020, we’ve seen a 29% increase in the amount of time people spend on social media.

-The rise of streaming
+The Rise of Streaming

-The businesses we work with market mostly on social media platforms, but it’s still relevant to view how this has affected the media industry as a whole.
-Although cable has been dying off in recent years, it did see an increase in viewership at the beginning of the initial outbreak as folks turned to cable news for information.
+The businesses we work with market mostly on social media platforms.
+However, it’s still relevant to see how this has affected the media industry as a whole.
+Although cable has been dying off in recent years, it did see an increase in viewership at the beginning of the initial outbreak, as folks turned to cable news for information.

 In the same vein, now is as good a time as any to start that podcast you’ve been meaning to get going!
-People are actively searching out new content, so seize the opportunity.
+People are continuing to actively listen to new content, so seize the opportunity.

 What, then, does the future hold for marketers and advertisers?
 With a huge shift in the way people are seeking and engaging with digital media, what should brands be doing to stay connected with their audiences?